kacgal/AS2_Tracker_Python/README.md

 - Multiplatform!
 Linux / Windows / Mac are all supported
 - Announce current song in your [Twitch.TV](https://twitch.tv) chat
 - Scans the log file as you play

+Note: The current song announcer doesn't work with the bleedingedge beta

 Installation:
 0. Make sure you have [Python3](https://www.python.org/downloads/) installed (`python -V` to check)